rtmdrr/rtmdrr.github.io/_publications/Set-SMAA.md

 ---
-title: "Set-SMAA for finding preferable multi-objective solutions"
+title: "Set-SMAA for Finding Preferable Multi-Objective Solutions"
 collection: publications
 permalink: /publication/Set-SMAA
 excerpt: 'This paper is not an NLP paper.'